Wendy van der Plank

-Wendy Alison van der Plank is an English actress best known for playing the title role in the ITV children's series Wizadora.
+Wendy Alison van der Plank is an English actress.
+She played the title role in the ITV children's series Wizadora and the role of 'Hilly' in the ITV drama series Forever Green.

 Career

 Van der Plank's first television appearance was in the BBC comedy series Spin Off.
-After appearing in one episode of Casualty, she played the role of Hilly in the ITV drama Forever Green before being cast as Wizadora.
+After appearing in one episode of Casualty, she played the role of Hilly in the ITV drama Forever Green.

+She was the titular character in the CITV series, Wizadora, originally based on the six-part 1991 German SWR series of the same name.
+Van der Plank played the role for the majority of its run, before being replaced with actress Lizzie McPhee.

-In addition she appeared as Sharon in the radio sitcom All That Jazz, in which the creator commented that he was "...knocked out by Wendy van der Plank", and that "She'd never done any radio before and was largely unknown, but she came close to stealing the show.
+She appeared as Sharon in the radio sitcom All That Jazz, in which the creator commented that he was "...knocked out by Wendy van der Plank", and that "She'd never done any radio before and was largely unknown, but she came close to stealing the show.
 She really threw herself into it and I thought she was hilarious...
 She was just great!".

 She has also appeared in various theatrical shows, including The King and I in 1987, and Quasimodo the Hunchback of Notre Dame in 1988, both at the Queen's Theatre in Hornchurch.

-Personal life

-She currently works for the Boiling Kettle Theatre Company in Devon.
+She works for the Boiling Kettle Theatre Company in Devon.